Martinc94/Myo-Snake/README.md

 ```
 ## Note
 If running application in development mode you may need to install Microsoft Code Contracts on your machine.
-Links is in references section[10].
+Link is in references section[10].

 ## References
 1. https://www.myo.com/